U.S. won't punish United Airlines over passenger-dragging incident

 Video of Dao being yanked from his seat and dragged down the aisle was viewed millions of times.

-In the two-page letter to United, Transportation Department Assistant General Counsel Blane Workie said the agency takes action when an airline repeatedly or egregiously violates consumer-protection laws.
+In the two-page letter to United, the Transportation Department's assistant general counsel, Blane Workie, said the agency takes action when an airline repeatedly or egregiously violates consumer-protection laws.
 She said United fixed one mistake in calculating compensation for another passenger, and failed to give Dao and his wife a required written notice of their rights only because they had left the airport to seek medical help.

 "Therefore, we conclude that enforcement action is not warranted in this matter," Workie concluded.